 Higher-strength samples taken after 5 to 20 years, when the pavement construction was started.

-Because cement in clay-cement remains hydrated for some years, clay-cement has “reserve” strength and it is strong and growing.
+Cement remains hydrated for some years, it has reserve strength and strong.

-Over 70 years of collective experience have demonstrated that completely different types of soil-cement mixtures can be tailor-made for specific pavements in objectives, all achieving better efficiency due to the strength of clay-cement.
+Over 70 years, collective experience have demonstrated that this cement mixtures can be tailor-made for specific pavements for achieving better efficiency and strength.

-Thousands of miles of clay-cement pavements in each state within the United States and all of the provinces of Canada are still providing good service at low maintenance prices.
+Within the United States and provinces of Canada still providing good service at low maintenance prices.

-2. Water is still capable of penetrating if capillary void on a very large scale.
+- Water is still capable of penetrating through the capillary void on a very large scale.

-4. It is not suitable for any type of soil.
+- It is not suitable for some types of soil.

-5. Homogeneous mixing is strictly involved, so an efficient observer or high-quality instrument is required to process this process.
+- Homogeneous mixing is strictly involved, so an efficient observer or high-quality instrument is required.

 Frequently Asked Questions:

-The use of Soil Cement has great benefit to both vendors and workers of commercial facilities, its cost is well-suited with the granular-base pavement.
+The soil-cement has great benefit to both vendors and workers of commercial facilities, their cost is well-suited with the granular-base pavement.

-The major engineering advantages of soils cement are strength, rigidity, improved volume stability, and increased durability.
+The major engineering advantages of this cement are strength, rigidity, improved volume stability, and increased durability.